 Say you are looking for a new car, and you’ve found one that looks great.
 The car also has a powerful engine, lots of safety features, and a sat nav.
 But during a test drive, you discover that it’s noisy inside the cabin, the seats aren’t comfy, and the actual fuel consumption is surprisingly high.
 While the car has all the right features, the driving experience is not great – and that’s due to its poor nonfunctional properties.

 Another example is the training part of my website.
-If its performance is poor, and if it takes too long to receive a confirmation once a participant has been registered, users are unlikely to have an enjoyable experience.
+If the response time is sluggish, and it takes too long to receive a confirmation once a seat has been booked, then users are unlikely to have an enjoyable experience.
 Other common nonfunctional requirements include robustness, interoperability, usability, and compliance with a regulation or a standard.

 As important as they are, nonfunctional properties are sometimes overlooked, particularly in an agile context where we spend less time with upfront research and analysis.
 This can be particularly painful for those attributes that apply to the entire product.
 If, for instance, you forget to capture that your mobile app should be available on iOS and on Android, then this may require correcting fundamental architecture and technology choices, which is likely to delay the project or make it more expensive.